ietzel/organization-procedure-pattern/README.md

 Artificial Neural Network: enables weights to be derived from certain questions, which is summed minus the bias, and is considered a positive if that is > 0.
+If 3 or higher, use 80% or higher; if -3 or lower, use 20% or lower.